From Bar Mitzvah to Yahrzeit, Breed Street Shul comes full circle

 It is hard to recall such despairing times.

-A young Tel Aviv man spat three times on Yitzhak Rabin’s memorial -- the same number as the bullets that felled him -- in front of a Channel 2 news crew a few days before the anniversary of his murder.
+A young Tel Aviv man spat three times on Yitzhak Rabin’s memorial — the same number as the bullets that felled him — in front of a Channel 2 news crew a few days before the anniversary of his murder.
 Glaring swastikas were found splashed across the site on the morning of the yahrzeit (anniversary of his death).
 Both of these events bring to the surface some of the toxic undercurrents running through this country.